 |

-To have a grasp of theoretical and applied knowledge in main fields of mathematics
+Having advanced theoretical and applied knowledge in the basic areas of mathematics

 |